The Archetypes of Emotional Intelligence

 The Future of Emotional Intelligence

 Modern society has accelerated intellectual stimulation while emotional development struggles to keep pace.
 Information expands rapidly, but nervous systems remain dysregulated.
-Identity becomes fragmented beneath endless stimulation, performance, comparison, and psychological pressure.
+Identity becomes fragmented beneath endless stimulation, performance, comparison, emotional suppression, and psychological overload.

 This is why emotional intelligence may become one of the defining challenges of the modern world.